ravitejabankupalli/python-daily-notebooks/README.md

 # python-daily-notebooks
+# Python for AI

+This repository contains my daily Python practice as part of a 365-day AI/ML journey.

+Structure:
+- Each notebook represents one day of focused learning
-One Python Jupyter notebook every day — from basics to AI
+- Topics move from Python basics to data handling

+- Day_1_Python_For_AIML.ipynd
+-